Physiology: Biological and Biomedical Sciences

 Your degree and what you’ll study

-Nerve, Muscle and Sensation; Cell and Tissue Structure; Gut, Metabolism and Hormones; Seminars in Pharmacological and Physiological Research; Physiology of Brain; Nerve and Muscle Fluids; Heat and Metabolism; Cardiovascular Physiology; Respiratory Physiology; Journal Club; Research Skills.
+The third year will cover core topics in Physiology including: Nerve, Muscle and Sensation; Cell and Tissue Structure; Gut, Metabolism and Hormones; Pharmacological and Physiological Research; Physiology of Brain; Nerve and Muscle Fluids; Heat and Metabolism; Cardiovascular Physiology; Respiratory Physiology.
+Trinity Electives also make up part of third year teaching.

-Synaptic Properties; Biomechanics and Neural Control of Movement; Cellular Neurophysiology; Techniques in Cellular Physiology; Integrative Physiology.
+Synaptic Properties; Biomechanics and Neural Control of Movement; Glial Physiology; Techniques in Cellular Physiology; General and Integrative Physiology.

 Our students have gained Wellcome Trust Biomedical Vacation Scholarships and Health Research Board Summer Student Scholarships to work in research laboratories between their third and fourth year.